Building certification process

 Step 2 – Appoint your principal certifying authority

 A Principal Certifying Authority (PCA) is the only person or body who can issue occupation certificates.
 You must appoint your PCA before work commences.
-To appoint Council as the PCA complete - Form 214 - Appointment of Principal Certifying Authority.

 Step 3 – Commencement of works